Your cart

 When Only Yes Means Yes: A Guide to Consensual Sexual Encounters

-They’re on a mission to start a conversation, and challenge the additional barriers surrounding the issue.
-They’re tackling this head on by providing engaging and informative sessions to help young people understand their rights and recognise when situations may become non-consensual.
-They believe that addressing the issue at tertiary level is too late, and that a healthy understanding about consent should occur as young people begin to understand and explore relationships.
+We had the pleasure of chatting with the team at Consent Labs about the critical importance of raising awareness around consent, sexual harassment, and assault.
+Their mission is to spark conversations and challenge the barriers surrounding these issues.
+They tackle this head-on by providing engaging and informative sessions that help young people understand their rights and recognise when situations may become non-consensual.
+They believe that addressing these topics at the tertiary level is too late and that a healthy understanding of consent should begin as young people start exploring relationships.

-• 1 in 5 women in Australia have experienced sexual violence
+• 1 in 5 women in Australia have experienced sexual violence.

 1. Talk, talk, talk!

 Communication with your partner is the key to consent.
 If you never ask, how will you know?
-No matter how in tune you think you may be with your partner’s thoughts and feelings, it’s ALWAYS necessary to actually ask the question: are they into this?
-Never assume what they’re thinking - you’re not a mind reader!
+No matter how in tune you think you may be with your partner’s thoughts and feelings, it’s always necessary to actually ask the question: are they into this?
+Never assume what they’re thinking - you’re not a mind reader.

 2. Asking can be sexy as hell.

 Think asking for consent might kill the mood?
 Think again.
 Making your communication sexy is as easy as this: “Do you like how this makes you feel?”, “What do you want me to do to you?”, “When I do this, do you like it?”.
-Don’t be afraid to bring in some fun elements to your consensual talks - you might find it actually helps to create the vibe!
+Don’t be afraid to bring in some fun elements to your consensual talks - you might find it actually helps to create the vibe.

 3. Body talks, but never tells.